-- 1.1 The purpose of this report is to notify the GMCA of the Mayor's draft budget for 2024/25, setting out proposed spending to meet the costs of Mayoral general functions.
-The GMCA must review the draft budget and report before 8th February to confirm whether it would approve the draft budget in its current form or make alternative recommendations.
-If no such report is made before 8th February, then the draft budget shall be deemed to be approved. - 1.2 The Mayoral General Budget 2024/25 is set out in two parts: - 1.2.1 Part 1 Mayoral General Budget 2024/25 (excluding Fire and Rescue).There is no proposed increase to the Mayoral General precept for 2024/25 the existing precept of £31.75 will continue to be used to support: - The 'A Bed Every Night' emergency response scheme to reduce rough sleeping in Greater Manchester and continue to support local schemes and homelessness partnerships to end rough sleeping.
+- 1.4 The Mayoral General Precept is part of the overall council tax paid by Greater Manchester residents and used to fund Greater Manchester wide services for which the Mayor is responsible. - 1.5 The Mayoral General Precept for the financial year 2024/25 will increase to £75.30 for a Band A property split between £54.14 for the fire service and £21.16 for other Mayoral-funded services (£112.95 for a Band D property, with the fire service accounting for £81.20 and £31.75 for non-fire).
+The Mayoral General Budget 2023/24 is set out in two parts: - 1.5.1 Part 1 Mayoral General Budget 2024/25 (excluding Fire and Rescue).
+There is no increase to the Mayoral General precept for 2024/25, the existing precept of £31.75 will continue to support: - The 'A Bed Every Night' emergency response scheme to reduce rough sleeping in Greater Manchester and continue to support local schemes and homelessness partnerships to end rough sleeping.
 This scheme is supplemented by financial support from the Greater Manchester Integrated Health and Care Partnership, Probation Service and other partners across Greater Manchester. - The 'Our Pass' scheme for a further 12 months from September 2024, providing free bus travel within Greater Manchester for 16-18 year olds. - Care Leavers concessionary pass providing free bus travel in Greater Manchester for young people 18-21 years old who have been in care. - Bus Reform implementation as a key step toward development of The Bee Network - an integrated 'London-style' transport system which will join together buses, trams, cycling and walking and other shared mobility services.
 The Mayoral precept and Earnback grant funding will fund the procurement and implementation of local bus service contracts (bus franchising) in three 'Tranches'.
 Tranche 1 commence operation in September 2023 covering Wigan, Bolton and parts of Salford and Bury, extending to the whole city region in Tranche 3 by January 2025.

-- Equality panels facilitated by appropriate voluntary organisations, enabling investment in organisations which work in partnership with public services and the wider community, contributing to tackling the inequalities agenda. - 1.2.2 Part 2 Greater Manchester Fire and Rescue Service (GMFRS) Medium Term Financial Plan 2024/25 - 2026/27.
-There is a proposed £5 (Band D) increase to the GMFRS element of the mayoral precept.
-The precept increase is required to ensure, given the significant increase in inflationary pressures on both pay and non-pay budgets, there is no adverse impact on frontline fire cover.
-In addition to funding the unavoidable impact of these inflationary cost pressures the proposed increase will also allow additional investment in the service including an additional fire engine for GM and further investment in protection and prevention work.
-Together with the changes introduced through the 2023 Fire Cover Review (FCR) these changes will increase the number of fire engines across GM from 50 to 52 and allow significant investment in prevention and protection. - 1.3 The Mayor therefore proposes an increase to the Mayoral General Precept (fire) for the financial year 2024/25.
-If the proposal is accepted, the Mayoral Precept will increase by £3.33 (6 pence per week) to £75.30 for a Band A property split between £54.14 (£1.04 per week) for the fire service and £21.16 (41 pence per week) for other Mayoral-funded services (an increase of £5.00 to £112.95 for a Band D property, with the fire service accounting for £81.20 and £31.75 for non-fire). - 1.4 Although it is required to set a precept specifying the Band D Charge, by far the majority of properties (82%) in Greater Manchester, will be required to pay less than this amount.
-The following table outlines the amounts to be paid by each band and the proportion of properties which fall into each band.
+- Equality panels facilitated by appropriate voluntary organisations, enabling investment in organisations which work in partnership with public services and the wider community, contributing to tackling the inequalities agenda. - 1.5.2 Part 2 Greater Manchester Fire and Rescue Service (GMFRS) Medium Term Financial Plan 2024/25 - 2026/27.
+The precept increase in relation to GMFRS is required to ensure, given the significant increase in inflationary pressures on both pay and non-pay budgets, there is no adverse impact on frontline fire cover.
+In addition to funding the unavoidable impact of inflationary cost pressures, the increase will also allow additional investment in the service including an additional fire engine for GM and further investment in protection and prevention work.
+Together with the changes introduced through the 2023 Fire Cover Review (FCR) these changes will increase the number of fire engines across GM from 50 to 52 and allow significant investment in prevention and protection.